After spending some time exploring the beaches of Puerto Viejo we decided it was time to cross the border to Bocas del Toro, Panama.

 In Bocas Town itself, treat yourself to a luxury oceanfront hotel (you are literally on the water).

-We stayed at Stay Bocas and can highly recommend it for clean rooms, a lovely hostess and the fastest wifi we found on Bocas.
+We stayed at Bocas Condo Rentals and can highly recommend it for clean rooms, a lovely hostess and the fastest wifi we found on Bocas.

 More Costa Rica & Panama Travel Blog Posts